 Has Your Loved One Suffered a Traumatic Brain Injury in New York?

-The experienced New York TBI lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP will file a claim or a lawsuit to help you and your loved one get the resources you need to cover treatment costs and other expenses.
+The experienced New York TBI lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can file a claim or a lawsuit to help you or your loved one get the resources to cover treatment costs and other expenses.

 We have won over a billion dollars for our clients, and our New York City attorneys have been recognized by the independent rating agency Super Lawyers for providing our clients with outstanding service.
 We are also proud members of the Top 25 Motor Vehicle Trial Lawyers Association and the Multi-Million Dollar Advocates Forum.